Mutable Principal

 ),

 )Every tool call now resolves the principal from its arguments.
-Contracts that check principal.org_id or principal.role enforce per-tenant limits automatically.
+Rulesets that check principal.org_id or principal.role enforce per-tenant limits automatically.

 How it works